MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Experiments

 \textbf{Effectiveness across conversational and embodied settings.} Table~\ref{tab:exp_main} summarizes the main comparison results on LoCoMo, LongMemEval, and ALFWorld.
 Across these datasets, MemSkill achieves the strongest overall performance among all compared methods.
 On conversational benchmarks, MemSkill attains the best LLM-judge scores on both LoCoMo and LongMemEval within each base-model block, indicating higher-quality constructed memories.
 In comparison, prior methods such as MemoryBank, A-MEM, and MemoryOS use fixed, manually specified memory procedures for extraction and revision, whereas MemSkill learns and evolves its skills from interaction, enabling better adaptation across contexts.
 On ALFWorld, MemSkill achieves the highest success rates on both seen and unseen splits, indicating that skill-guided memory construction can benefit interactive decision making, whereas other baselines are less reliable at leveraging memory to support long-horizon action execution.
 Overall, the results show that MemSkill is effective across diverse settings.

 \textbf{Generalization across base models.} A key advantage of MemSkill is strong generalization across base models.
 We train MemSkill only with LLaMA and directly transfer the learned skills to Qwen without retraining.
-Despite this strict transfer setting, MemSkill remains highly competitive and continues to outperform strong baselines on both conversational and embodied evaluations, demonstrating that the evolved skills capture reusable memory behaviors that can be instantiated by different underlying LLMs.
+Despite this strict transfer setting, MemSkill remains competitive and outperforms strong baselines on both conversational and embodied evaluations, showing that the evolved skills capture reusable memory behaviors that can be instantiated by different underlying LLMs.

 \textbf{Cross-dataset transfer.} MemSkill also generalizes across datasets within the same broad setting.
 In particular, LongMemEval is evaluated purely by transferring the skill bank learned on LoCoMo, yet MemSkill achieves the best results among all methods, suggesting that the learned skills are not overfit to a single benchmark.
-We further study transfer under more pronounced distribution shifts in Section~\ref{sec:exp_shift}.
+Section~\ref{sec:exp_shift} studies transfer under more pronounced distribution shifts.